The Best Places to Visit in Penang On A Solo Trip

-While you can visit the Blue Mansion on guided tours only, this place, which has been refurbished in a spectacular way, next to being a museum, is partly converted into a hotel and a high-end restaurant.
-Absolutely a must see place in Penang.
+While you can visit the Blue Mansion on guided tours only, this place, which has been refurbished in a magnificent way, next to being a museum, is partly converted into a hotel and a high-end restaurant.
+The Blue Mansion is a must-see place in Penang.

 Penang Hill and the funicular rail

-To experience the forest and learn about the fragile eco-system of Penang visit the Habitat and its nature coservation center.
-At the entrance a guide tour will welcome you and walk around with you to show the best places and tell you about the story of this fabulous place.
-There is a canopy tree top walk and the newly constructed canopy walk that will be open to the public in December.
+To experience the forest and learn about the fragile eco-system of Penang, visit the Habitat and its nature conservation centre.
+At the entrance, a guided tour will welcome you and walk around with you to show the best places and tell you about the story of this fabulous place.
+There are a canopy treetop walk and the newly constructed canopy walk that will be open to the public in December.

 Kek Lok Si Temple and Air Itam Market

-After visiting Penang Hill I had a delicious Assam Laksa at the market in Air Itam.
+After visiting Penang Hill, I had a delicious Assam Laksa at the market in Air Itam.
 This is a great place for street food too.
-The market is just a few minutes walk away from the Kek Lok Si Temple, which showcases the largest Buddhist temple in Southeast asia.
-Really worth a visit.
+The market is just a few minutes walk away from the Kek Lok Si Temple, which showcases the largest Buddhist temple in Southeast Asia.
 Make sure you plan a visit to this temple in your trip itinerary around Penang.

 Penang National Park

-The national park is 30 minutes by car on the northeast part of the island.
-If you love hiking and pristine environment this is the place in Penang.
+The national park is 30 minutes by car on the north east part of the island.
+If you love hiking and pristine environment, this is the place in Penang.
 There are various walking trails and also a canopy walk.
-I walked for 1.5 hour to Pantai Kerachut and Monkey Beach.
+I walked for 1.5 hours to Pantai Kerachut and Monkey Beach.
 And from there I returned by boat.
-While you can hike back and forth, there is also a boat service that operates the pick-up and drop-off and you can book it at the park entrance.
+While you can hike back and forth, there is also a boat service that operates the pick-up and drop-off, and you can book it at the park entrance.

 Tropical Spice Garden

 The tropical spice garden is a little jewel that I love.
 A very relaxing and peaceful place where to hide from the heat and buzz.
 It’s on your way when driving out of town to the Penang National park.
 They offer morning guided tours of the spice garden; our guide Danny was very knowledgeable about all spices and plants and told us about Penang’s rich heritage as a spice island with over 500 varieties.
 The best part of it they also offer cooking classes with a local chef.
-On my class I learnt how to cook Malay food: from chicken curry to banana fritters.
+In my course, I learnt how to cook Malay food: from chicken curry to banana pancakes.
 So much fun.
-Cooking classes are run daily and features every cuisine: from Chinese, to Indian, to Malay and Thai.
+Cooking classes are run daily and feature every cuisine: from Chinese to Indian, to Malay and Thai.